 Joel Brenner, M.D., Chief of Pediatric Cardiology, talks about what The Charlotte R. Bloomberg Children's Center means for pediatric cardiology.

-Founded in 1912 as the children's hospital of the Johns Hopkins Medical Institutions, the Johns Hopkins Children's Center offers one of the most comprehensive pediatric medical programs in the country, with nearly 95,000 patient visits and some 9,000 admissions each year.
-Hopkins Children’s is consistently ranked among the top children's hospitals in the nation.
-Hopkins Children’s is Maryland's largest children's hospital and the only state-designated Trauma Service and Burn Unit for pediatric patients.
+Founded in 1912 as the children's hospital at Johns Hopkins, the Johns Hopkins Children's Center offers one of the most comprehensive pediatric medical programs in the country, with more than 92,000 patient visits and nearly 9,000 admissions each year.
+The Johns Hopkins Children's Center is Maryland's largest children's hospital and the only state-designated Trauma Service and Burn Unit for pediatric patients.
 It has recognized Centers of Excellence in dozens of pediatric subspecialties, including allergy, cardiology, cystic fibrosis, gastroenterology, nephrology, neurology, neurosurgery, oncology, pulmonary, and transplant.
 For more information, visit www.hopkinschildrens.org.

 January 14, 2016Pediatric Residents Help Kids B’more Fit

 November 16, 2015Child with Drug-Resistant TB Successfully Treated at Johns Hopkins Children’s Center

 November 13, 2015Johns Hopkins, Rales Foundation Unveil Program to Eliminate Health Barriers, Achievement Gaps for Baltimore City Youth

 October 19, 2015Memo to Docs: Mind the Nonresistant Bugs Too

 Find us on the web